 When you are at the planning and budgeting stage of your round the world trip, flight prices are almost always one of the biggest expenses.
 With rocketing fuel prices, insanely punitive taxes (from the British government at least), many of the major airlines slashing routes and capacity and many of the smaller carriers even going bust, ticket prices are being pushed up all of the time and it can seem like airlines have gone completely insane at the moment.
 The big problem is that perception isn’t exactly wrong either.
 The era of cheap flights is now well and truly over.

-But don’t worry, even in this age of austerity, recession and sky rocketing flight prices, there are still some things you can do to keep costs down and ensure that getting to your destination doesn’t swallow your entire budget.
+But don’t worry, even in this age of austerity, recession and sky rocketing flight prices, there are still some things you can do to find cheap airline tickets, keep costs down and ensure that getting to your destination doesn’t swallow your entire budget.

 One of the best ways to ensure you get the best price for any given flight is to shop around.
 By all means get quotes from travel agents, but use them as a baseline for comparing with as many different quotes as you can get.
 Check as many comparison websites as you can, remembering of course that each website will not have flights from all carriers, and consider budget airlines as well as major airlines.
 Prices from one airline to the next, one website to the next can vary as much as hundreds of pounds, so it is best to get as many different quotes as you can.

 When looking for flights, why limit yourself to comparison websites or travel agencies?
 Why not go straight to the source?
 It is often the case that agencies or aggregates may have the best deals, but not always.
 Sometimes the airlines themselves have the best prices advertised on their own website.
 It doesn’t happen all of the time of course, but it never hurts to check.